-Ellner et al.1 in 1966 reported the development of a new blood agar formulation, which has been designated as Columbia Agar.
-BD Columbia Agar with 5% Sheep Blood derives its superior growth-supporting properties from the combination of two peptones, and yeast extract as a supplier of the B complex vitamins.
-Corn starch is included to absorb toxic by-products contained in the specimen and serves as an energy source for organisms possessing alpha-amylases.
-Sheep blood allows detection of hemolytic reactions and supplies the X factor (heme) necessary for the growth of many pathogenic species.
+Ellner et al. in 1966 reported the development of a new blood agar formulation, which has been designated as Columbia Agar.
+Columbia Agar with 5% Horse Blood derives its superior growth-supporting properties from the combination of two peptones, and yeast extract as a supplier of the B complex vitamins.
+Corn starch is included to absorb toxic by-products contained in the specimen and serves as an energy source for organisms possessing alphaamylases.
+Horse blood allows detection of hemolytic reactions and supplies both the X factor (heme) and the V factor (nicotinamide adenine dinucleotide, NAD), necessary for the growth of many bacterial species, including Haemophilus influenzae, which requires both the X and V factors.
+Columbia Blood Agar has a relatively high carbohydrate content and, therefore, betahemolytic streptococci may produce a greenish hemolytic reaction that may be mistaken for alpha hemolysis.
+However, this greenish hemolytic reaction of streptococci is less frequently observed on Columbia Agar supplemented with horse blood than on the same medium supplemented with sheep blood.
+It should be noted that beta-hemolytic reactions depend on the type of blood added; as an example, enterococci which only very rarely hemolyse sheep blood, will produce a well visible beta hemolysis on horse blood.
+Staphylococcus aureus which is usually beta hemolytic on sheep blood, will often be non-hemolytic on horse blood.

 On this medium, colonies tend to be larger and growth is more luxuriant than on media containing other blood agar bases.
-Columbia Blood Agar is recommended as a primary isolation medium in the MiQ standards and in other diagnostic manuals.^{2,3} In many European countries, this medium has become the most frequently used primary isolation medium for clinical specimens.
+Columbia Blood Agar is recommended as a primary isolation medium in the MiQ standards.3 In many European countries, this medium has become the most frequently used primary isolation medium for clinical specimens.